 So anyway, let's head up the Nar for a few hundred yards.
 You'll eventually come to this, slightly less impressive (but still wonderful) bridge:

 This was the bridge that once carried trains from South Lynn towards Yarmouth, Norwich, and many other places.
-Passenger services ended in 1959, but I believe it was used for freight services towards East Rudham until 1968 (this site tells me this is the case).
+Passenger services ended in 1959, but I believe it was used for freight services towards East Rudham until 1968.

 Here's some nice detail of the bridge: